anydotcrypto/docs.any.sender/docs/relayTransaction.md

 **BETA**: Max data length is 3000 bytes

 ### compensation (string)
-The value of the compensation that the user will be owed if any.sender fails to mine the transaction before the `deadlineBlockNumber`.
-Financial accountability is at the core of any.sender's design.
-A further write up on how to trustlessly receive the compensation will be available soon.
+The value of the compensation (wei) that the user will be owed if any.sender fails to mine the transaction before the `deadlineBlockNumber`.
+Financial accountability is at the core of any.sender's design, see [guarantees](./guarantees.md) for more details.

 **BETA**: Max compensation is 0.05 ETH